 Genetic analysis of the Sharp-tailed Sparrow showed two distinct groups (Rising & Avise, 1993), that were recognised as distinct species in 1995, namely Nelson’s Sharp-tailed Sparrow (A. nelsoni) and Saltmarsh Sharp-tailed Sparrow (A. caudacutus).
 These species overlap and hybridize in southern Maine (Hodgman, Shriver & Vickery, 2002), which results in asymmetrical introgression (Shriver et al., 2005; Walsh et al., 2016b).
 This genetic exchange might result in adaptive introgression of genes that confer an advantage in the saltmarshes (Walsh et al., 2018).
 The hybrid zone is maintained by local environmental features and fits a mosaic hybrid zone model (Walsh et al., 2016a).
 Another study developed RFLP markers to detect hybrids (Walsh et al., 2011).
 Hybrids and backcrosses can be identified using genetic markers, in contrast to morphological features (Walsh et al., 2015).
 Also, detailed analysis of the population structure of A. caudacutus revealed five populations connected by gene flow (Walsh et al., 2012).

-Apart from hybridization between Sharp-tailed Sparrows, Murray (Murray, 1968) described a hybrid between Le Conte’s Sparrow (A. leconteii) and Saltmarsh Sharp-tailed Sparrow.
+Apart from hybridization between Sharp-tailed Sparrows, Murray (1968) described a hybrid between Le Conte’s Sparrow (A. leconteii) and Saltmarsh Sharp-tailed Sparrow.
 And in a captive breeding program, the now extinct Dusky Seaside Sparrow (A. maritimus nigricans) was crossed with a closely related subspecies, Scott’s Seaside Sparrow (A. m. peninsulae) (Zink & Kale, 1995).

-An extensive study combining morphological, vocal, ecological and genetic data culminated in the recognition of eight species in the A. torquatus complex.
+An extensive study combining morphological, vocal, ecological and genetic data culminated in the recognition of eight species in the White-browed Brush-finch (A. torquatus) complex.
 Several of these species might be hybridizing (Cadena & Cuervo, 2010).